alco-company/mortimer-bellis/WORKLOG.md

 - check that import users still works
 - CSRF token on login ages out - fix
 - truncate on time_materials header
+- batches only set on every second try

 ### 20/2/2025

 - fix _pdf partials for all models
+- fix deleting selected items on all models

 ### 18/2/2024